yegor256/antlr2ebnf-maven-plugin/README.md

 </project>
 ```

-If your ANTLR4 grammar file is in `src/main/antlr4/Sample.g4`,
+If your ANTLR4 grammar file is in the `src/main/antlr4/Sample.g4` path,
-the EBNF will be generated in the `target/ebnf/Sample.txt` file and
+the EBNF will be generated in the `target/ebnf/Sample.txt` path and
 the PDF will be in the `target/ebnf/Sample.pdf` file.

-You can also run it in one line, without adding to `pom.xml`:
+You can also run this plugin in one line, without adding it to any `pom.xml`
+(Maven is still used, but no project is required, just a directory with `.g4` files):

 ```bash
 $ mvn com.yegor256:antlr2ebnf-maven-plugin:generate \